caroocortes/wikidata-edit-history/README.md

 ### Overview

 We use the [Wikidata Toolkit](https://github.com/Wikidata-Toolkit/Wikidata-Toolkit) to extract additional data from a Wikidata JSON dump.

+We provide the extracted data in [WiDiff: Wikidata Entity Labels, Descriptions and Alias, Types (P31 and P279), and Transitive Closures (June 2025)][https://doi.org/10.5281/zenodo.19771721].
+To extract new data, follow the steps below.

 Three extraction classes are provided:

 | Class | Description |
 |---|---|